MicrosoftDocs/semantic-kernel-docs/semantic-kernel/overview/index.md

 ms.service: semantic-kernel
 ---

-# Introduction to Semantic Kernel
+# What is Semantic Kernel?

 :::row:::
    :::column span="":::